wp-plugins/oik/trunk/readme.txt

 `require_once(ABSPATH . '/wp-content/plugins/oik/bwtrace.inc' );`

+If you also want to track action and filter processing then you should precede that line with:

+`define( 'BW_TRACE_CONFIG_STARTUP', true );`

-Don't forget to remove this line before deleting the plugin.
+Don't forget to remove this code before deleting the plugin.

 == Frequently Asked Questions ==
 = Where is the FAQ? =